tonystr/tonystr.github.io/articles/regex/index.md

 console.log(string.match(/diverge|diverging|divergent|divine|divorce/g));
 ```

 This makes the regex search the whole string, and not stop after it has found a match.
-It also changes the out to be an array of each matched word, but it looses the variables ``<Match>.input`` and ``<Match>.index``.
+It also changes the output to be an array of each matched word, but it looses the variables ``<Match>.input`` and ``<Match>.index``.

 ## Grouping Characters